brookcs3/AILatexGenerator/README.md

 - `SITE_DESCRIPTION` - Default meta description for pages.
 - `SITE_IMAGE` - Default preview image for social cards.
 - `VITE_API_BASE_URL` - Base URL for the frontend API.

+After setting these values, run `npm run prebuild` to generate `robots.txt` and `sitemap.xml` under the `public/` directory for SEO purposes.

 Guest mode should only be enabled when testing.
 For production deployments make sure `GUEST_MODE=false`.